 Not an actual patient.

-LUPRON DEPOT delivers testosterone suppression below castrate levels across multiple formulations, as shown in multicenter clinical trials enrolling patients with histologically confirmed advanced prostate cancer.1
+LUPRON DEPOT delivered testosterone suppression below castrate levels across multiple formulations, as shown in multicenter clinical trials enrolling patients with histologically confirmed advanced prostate cancer.1

 Effective Testosterone Suppression